tseitzin/golf-card-game/README.md

-# Golf Card Game 🏌️‍♂️🃏
+# My Online Games 🎮

-A digital implementation of the card game "Golf" (also known as "Play Nine") built with React and Vite.
-Play against computer opponents or with friends in this strategic card game where the lowest score wins!
+A collection of online multiplayer games built with React and Vite, including:
+- **Golf Card Game** 🏌️‍♂️🃏 - A digital card game where the lowest score wins
+- **Race Game** 🏁 - An exciting racing game

 ## 🎮 Game Rules